FigSystems/IcePak/docs/Idea.md

       script: |
         ../configure --INSTALL_PREFIX="/usr"
         make install INSTALL_DIR="../../AppDir/"

-AddLibs:
+  - Libraries:
+      type: libraries
       # Entrypoint is automatically added to the list of files.
       files: /usr/bin/example-resource
       extra: libcap.so.2
 ```

 Each of the steps in the `recipe` section will be executed sequentally.